jdoubleu/lambda-discord-bot-d3-leaderboard/README.md

 * Anon#1234 at rank 140
 * Anon#1244 not in list
 ```

+**NOTE:** At the moment the leadboard is only searched by players' [BattleTags](https://eu.battle.net/support/en/article/75767).
+However it is possible to have multiple "Heros" in one rift leaderboard with the same [BattleTags](https://eu.battle.net/support/en/article/75767).
+This would cause only the first "Hero" to be found.

 ## Costs
 Since this function requests the [Battle.net API](https://develop.battle.net/documentation) the runtime highly depends on the response time of the API.